Office Phone: 724-847-6883

 - In our graduate program in higher education I teach The Foundations of Learning and Knowledge, Introduction to Campus Worldviews, Vocation of Teacher, Principles of Effective Teaching, Leadership and Mentoring in Higher Education, and The Higher Ed Professional.

-- In the undergraduate sociology program I teach Readings in Contemporary Sociology; Sociological Theory and Method; Work, Vocation and Leadership; Social Groups, Utopia and Shalom, and whatever Brad Frey tells me to do.
+- In the undergraduate sociology program I teach Readings in Contemporary Sociology; Sociological Theory and Method; Work, Vocation and Leadership; Social Groups, Utopia and Shalom, and the First-Year Honors Program’s spring term Society course.

 - The Outrageous Idea of Academic Faithfulness, with co-author Derek Melleby.
 Brazos Press, 2007